Reporting a Violation

-- Values in Action Workshop: The option to require the student to attend the Values in Action Workshop facilitated in conjunction with the Office of Judicial Affairs is available for both formal and informal resolutions.
+- Values in Action Workshop: The option to require the student to attend the Values in Action Workshop facilitated in conjunction with the Office of Student Accountability and Restorative Practices is available for both formal and informal resolutions.
 This penalty should only be assigned in addition to another appropriate penalty unless the violation occurred outside of an enrolled class or an appropriate penalty is unavailable.
 This penalty is assigned based on the judgment of the professor if it is an informal violation or the judgment of the hearing board if it is a formal violation that the student will benefit from the class.
 If the Values in Action Workshop does not seem appropriate for the student then it should not be assigned.
 This penalty can only be imposed once per student.

 - Students must be enrolled at JMU to be eligible to participate in the Site Experience.
 Removal of the transcript notation will occur following the completion of the program and notification of the Honor Council Coordinator by the student.
 Students in their final term of enrollment or those not currently enrolled due to suspension will have the opportunity to remove the transcript notation upon the completion of 30 hours of community service, certified by the Honor Council Coordinator, if they are not eligible for the Site Experience.